MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/calendars/cdl/get-meeting-id.md

    - Use a desktop app.
 For example, if you have [MFCMAPI](https://github.com/stephenegriffin/mfcmapi/releases) installed, select **Tools** > **Hex editor** to open the **Hex Editor** window, and then paste the Base64-encoded text into the **Base 64** section of the **Hex Editor** window.
 The decoded text appears in the **Text (Ansi/Unicode)** section of the **Hex Editor** window.

-   The following screenshot shows an example of the Base64-encoded text block in the .eml file.
+   The following screenshot shows an example of the Base64-encoded text block in an .eml file.

    :::image type="content" source="media/get-meeting-id/base64-encode-text-block.png" border="true" alt-text="Screenshot of a Base64-encoded text block." lightbox="media/get-meeting-id/base64-encode-text-block-lrg.png":::